RichardValerosoUniverse/World-at-35/README.md

 I am a Filipino!
 And always proud to one.

-Basically, I am so technical.
+Basically, I am so technically techy with the spirits of all existing branches of sciences and those fields of warship and battles.

 Hence,I am NOT being fooled into believing something that is OUT of context to my experiences.
 Like in Team Experiences.

 Am I hallucinating?
 Am I in the state of DELUSIONS?
 The answer is Not applicable